Bipolar Disorder

 Challenges During Pregnancy and Postpartum Periods

-Hormonal Changes and Bipolar Disorder
+Hormonal Changes and Bipolar Disorder in Women

 Comorbid Conditions

 Studies suggest that women with bipolar disorder face an elevated risk of experiencing other mental health and physical conditions along with the disorder.
-The prevalence of personality disorders, eating disorders, alcohol and substance use problems, thyroid issues, and migraines are common among women with bipolar disorder, emphasizing the need for holistic and tailored healthcare approaches.
+The prevalence of personality disorders, eating disorders, alcohol and substance use problems, thyroid issues, and migraines are common among women with bipolar disorder, emphasising the need for holistic and tailored healthcare approaches.

 Depression Dominance in Bipolar Females

 Bipolar disorder in women often presents with more depressive episodes.
 Women may experience intense feelings of worthlessness, change in appetite, extreme sadness, or suicidal thoughts.
-Recognizing and addressing this prevalence is essential to effectively manage the challenges associated with depressive episodes and promote overall mental well-being in women with bipolar disorder.
+Recognising and addressing this prevalence is essential to effectively manage the challenges associated with depressive episodes and promote overall mental well-being in women with bipolar disorder.

 Suicide Risk Among Bipolar Females

-Suicide risk is heightened in bipolar females, with one in five succumbing to it, and 20% to 60% attempting suicide at least once.
+Suicide risk is heightened in bipolar females, with one in five succumbing to it and 20% to 60% attempting suicide at least once.
 Factors like the presence of a personality disorder, mixed states, limited social support, and a lifelong history of mental health symptoms contribute to increased vulnerability.

-Rapid Cycling and Its Prevalence in Females
+Rapid Cycling and Its Prevalence in Bipolar Females

 In women with bipolar disorder, rapid cycling manifests with the swift alternation of at least four manic or depressive episodes within a year.
 This pattern is referred to as rapid cycling and is associated with elevated risks of depression, suicide, substance abuse, anxiety, and hypothyroidism.